Akira Toriyama: Early work and Dr. Slump (1978–1983)

 After quitting his job at the age of 23 and asking his mother for money while unemployed, Toriyama entered the manga industry by submitting a work to an amateur contest in Kodansha's Weekly Shōnen Magazine, which he had randomly picked up in a coffee shop.
-The timing did not line up for that contest, but another manga magazine, Weekly Shōnen Jump, accepted submissions for their Newcomer Award every month.
+The timing did not line up for that contest, but another manga magazine, Shueisha's Weekly Shōnen Jump, accepted submissions for their Newcomer Award every month.
 Kazuhiko Torishima, who would become his editor, read and enjoyed Toriyama's manga, but it was not eligible to compete because it was a parody of Star Wars instead of an original work.
 Torishima sent the artist a telegram and encouraged him to keep drawing and sending him manga.
 This resulted in Wonder Island, which became Toriyama's first published work when it appeared in Weekly Shōnen Jump in 1978.
 It finished last place in the readers survey.
 Toriyama later said that he had planned to quit manga after getting paid, but because Wonder Island 2 (1978) was also a "flop", his stubbornness would not let him and he continued to draw failed stories for a year; claiming around 500 pages' worth, including the published Today's Highlight Island (1979).
 He said he learned a lot during this year and even had some fun.
 When Torishima told him to draw a female lead character, Toriyama hesitantly created 1979's Tomato the Cutesy Gumshoe, which had some success.
 Feeling encouraged, he decided to draw another female lead and created Dr. Slump.